River Brent: Wembley riverside walk

 A public riverside walk (Wembley riverside walk) leads to Wembley Stadium.
 The River Brent & Grand Union Canal Circular Tour and Ealing Cycling Campaign Routes and Rides follow part of the River Brent.
 Where the route follows the River Brent, it does so as closely as possible on well-made paths and roads.

 Notable buildings

 Ealing Hospital from the River Brent.

 Ealing Hospital was re-built near the banks of the River Brent in the 1970s, on the same site as St Bernard's Hospital, dating back to 1832 (as Hanwell Asylum).

-Within the bounds of the site of Brent Lodge Park and the Churchfields there is a grade 2 listed stable block (it contains an animal centre) which is the only remains of the old manor house, which sadly burned down in the 1930s.
+Within the bounds of the site of Brent Lodge Park and the Churchfields there is a Grade II listed stable block (it contains an animal centre) which is the only remains of the old manor house, which sadly burned down in the 1930s.

 Environmental issues

 Pollution

 The River Brent was badly polluted from 1886 after contamination caused by sewage disposal outlets, rubber works and the early oil industry.
 The more recent rise in the rate of motor traffic has also become a major reason behind modern day, upstream pollution.

 High sewage levels had killed off the local trout at Brentford by the early 1920s.
 The river was cleaned out and the sewage sent into a separate underground pipe by World War II.
 A few trout began to return in the 1990s.